-- 13. (1) The Minister or the MEC must review a protected agricultural area at least 40 every five years. - (2) The Minister, or the MEC with the approval of the Minister, may by notice in the Gazette - (a) withdraw the declaration of a protected agricultural area; - (b) add any area or exclude any area from the protected agricultural area; and - (c) assign a different name to the protected agricultural area. - (3) Before the Minister or the MEC withdraws or amends the declaration of a protected agricultural area in terms of subsection (2), the Minister or the MEC must follow the procedures prescribed in section 12, with the changes required by the context.
+13. (1) The Minister or the MEC must review a protected agricultural area at least every five years.

+(2) The Minister, or the MEC with the approval of the Minister, may by notice in the 45 Gazette and other media-

+(a) withdraw the declaration of a protected agricultural area;

+(b) add any area or exclude any area from the protected agricultural area; and

+(c) assign a different name to the protected agricultural area.

+(3) Before the Minister or the MEC withdraws or amends the declaration of a 50 protected agricultural area in terms of subsection (2), the Minister or the MEC must follow the procedures prescribed in section 12, with the changes required by the context.